smcclab/smc-course/_assessments/01-audiovisual-diary.md

 long as the video & reflection document is pushed to GitLab before the submission time.

-If you're new to this sort of thing, here are a couple of walkthrough videos of me using [VSCode](https://code.visualstudio.com) to edit the `week-2-reflection.md` file, commit the `week-2.mkv` video file and push it to GitLab.
+If you're new to this sort of thing, here are a couple of walkthrough videos showing how to use [VSCode](https://code.visualstudio.com) to edit the
+`week-2-reflection.md` file, commit the `week-2.mkv` video file and push it to GitLab.
 If there's any language in there that's not familiar that's completely ok---hit us up on Teams to ask questions, we'd love to help you out.